sapna2504/IntelSwitch-adaptive-protocol-switching/Modified-Chromium/README.md

 4. Finally, the Network and HTTP Layer (HttpStreamFactory) instantiates and binds jobs deterministically in accordance with the preference.
 5. In the end, the HTTP request with the selected transport protocol is sent to the server.

-The detailed description of the above-mentioned modifications and as follows:
+## The detailed implementation description of the above-mentioned modifications and as follows:

 ### Step 1: DASH Player to Blink (Protocol Injection):
 The DASH player issues segment requests via the standard XMLHttpRequest API.
 We extended the Blink layer (rendering engine of Chromium) by adding a new protocol attribute to xmlhttprequest.idl.
 We modified xmlhttprequest.h and xmlhttprequest.cc to read the protocol field associated with each request.
 We then use this protocol field to set the **protocolMode**.
 In mojom, **protocolMode** is defined as an enum in the network.mojom file.
 It represents a transport protocol preference for a network request and gets serialized across Mojo IPC between the renderer, -> browser, -> the network service.